 The Burmese do not recognize clans or lineages.
 Marriages are monogamous, and rarely arranged by the parents.
-Young couples are encouraged to live together and only marry after the girl becomes pregnant.
-Newlyweds generally live with the brides' parents for the first few two or three years after marriage.
-They will then set up their own homes.
+Young couples generally live with the bride’s parents for the first few years after they are married.
+Then they will set up their own homes after two or three years.

 Their animistic beliefs center around inherently evil spirits called nats.
-The Burmese spend their lives trying to appease the nats so that they will be protected from any other evil spirits that may seek to harm them.
-All Burmese homes have altars for the spirits, as well as a statue of Buddha.
-Sadly, the farmers spend more in a year on their religion than on education, health, and clothing for their families.
+The Burmese spend their lives trying to appease the nats so they will be protected from any other evil spirits that may seek to harm them.
+Typical Burmese homes have altars for the spirits, as well as a statue of Buddha.
+The village shaman connects the people to the spiritual world.
+He provides amulets and charms which are supposed to protect the people.

-The Burmese, like other Buddhists, believe that death is not a threat to one who has done good deeds.
+According to their Buddhist faith, the Burmese believe that death is not a threat to one who has done good deeds.
 Instead, death is simply a "passing" from one life to another.
-They believe that "rebirth" is determined by the accumulated good or bad deeds done in the previous live.
-Therefore, those who have earned less merit are reborn as demons, ghosts, animals, or inhabitants of hell.
+Buddhists believe that those with less merit are reborn as demons, ghosts, animals, or inhabitants of hell.

 |Global Prayer Digest: 2006-07-17|